-- Must be a Palestinian resident of the West Bank, Jerusalem, or the Gaza Strip and physically present there throughout the application, selection and placement process; [U.S. citizens or green card holders are not eligible to apply];
+- Must be a Palestinian resident of the Gaza Strip, Jerusalem, or the West Bank throughout the application, selection, and placement processes (U.S. citizens or green card holders are not eligible to apply).

 - Must hold a bachelor’s degree from an accredited institution;

 - Must have at least one year of professional work experience AFTER graduation;

 - Be proficient in English.
 Candidates who are academically strong but may have slightly weaker English proficiency may be invited to attend a Long-Term English (LTE) program prior to the start of the study program and should be available to participate.